 Piazza Benedetto Cairoli 16, Rome.

-Another no frills bar with an owner who loves to chit chat.
-Located in the picturesque alleys of Trastevere, this bar has courteous service and stunning street views.
-Their cocktails are a tad expensive but you are in Rome, I’d say just order a simple coffee and cappuccino to enjoy the street outside.
+This is another no frills bar with an owner who loves to chit chat.
+Located in the picturesque alleys of Trastevere, this bar has excellent service and stunning street views.
+Their cocktails are expensive than most.
+A simple cappuccino is worth ordering to enjoy the street view outside.

 Vicolo del Cinque 5, Rome.